GuanceCloud/guance-docs/docs/en/application-performance-monitoring/index.md

 ## Data Storage Policy

-Guance Cloud provides three data storage time choices for application performance data: 3 days, 7 days and 14 days, which can be adjusted in "Management"-"Basic Settings"-"Change Data Storage Policy" as required.
+Guance provides three data storage time choices for application performance data: 3 days, 7 days and 14 days, which can be adjusted in "Management"-"Basic Settings"-"Change Data Storage Policy" as required.
 See the document [Data storage policy](https://preprod-docs.cloudcare.cn/billing/billing-method/data-storage/).

 ## Data Billing Rules

-Guance Cloud supports the billing method of purchasing on demand and paying according to quantity.
+Guance supports the billing method of purchasing on demand and paying according to quantity.
 The performance monitoring billing is applied to count the number of trace_id in the current space, and the gradient billing mode is adopted.
 For more billing rules, please refer to the document [billing method](../billing/billing-method/index.md).